When this happens...

 Create Folder

-List Dropbox Folder Contents
+List Folder Contents

-Upload File by URL
+Upload File to Dropbox

 Get Dropbox File Download Link

-Copy File
+Copy File or Folder

 Create Text File

-Move File
+Move Or Rename File

 List all files